nhk96/py-translate/README.md

 python translate.py
 ```

-This command will translate the `input.js` file to Portuguese and save the result as `output.js`.
+This command will translate the `input.txt` file to Simplified Chinese and save the result as `output.txt`.

 ## Supported String Formats